 Important Topics in Cell Biology

 Why is Cell called the Fundamental Unit of Life?

-The cell is called as a fundamental unit of life because every single living species are composed of a cell.
+The cell is called a fundamental unit of life because every single living species is composed of a cell.

-The cell is a Latin word which refers to a small room.
+The cell is a Latin word that refers to a small room.
 It was first discovered in the year 1665 by the English philosopher and architect named Robert Hooke.
-Later in the year 1839, two German Scientist, Matthias Schleiden and Theodor Schwann proposed the cell theory.
+Later in the year 1839, two German Scientists, Matthias Schleiden and Theodor Schwann proposed the cell theory.
 According to this theory: